italosmoraes/outlandish.test/README.md

 - The time or distance achieved by the athlete in the event.
 - The date and time that the score was achieved.

+(/) -You should expect the input data to be a little messy, so there may (or may not) be leading or -trailing whitespace for each value,
+(/) -and some lines may be blank.
+(/) -Names and event abbreviations must be treated as case-insensitive.
+ ()-Scores do
-You should expect the input data to be a little messy, so there may (or may not) be leading or trailing whitespace for each value, and some lines may be blank.
-Names and event abbreviations must be treated as case-insensitive.
-Scores do not necessarily include the unit suffix ('s' for seconds, 'm' for metres), but will always be of the form 1.23 (for seconds or metres) or 1:23.45 (for minutes and seconds).
+not necessarily include the unit suffix ('s' for seconds, 'm' for metres), !this means I can simpy assume the number format when calculating the final score ()- but will always be of the form 1.23 (for seconds or metres) or 1:23.45 (for minutes and seconds).

+(?)
+(just ignore these, as they should be assumptions?)
+(OR check for these and return errors?)
 You may assume that there will be no more than one entry in each data set for a given event for a given athlete, and that there will not be more than one athlete with the same name.
 Non-blank lines will always contain the four relevant values in the correct order.

+(?) should I do something about the name size?
+None of the athletes' names is longer than 15 characters

+(?) should I check for ranges? or is this then something that is not part of a requirement to for e.g. 'verify acceptable human ranges'?
-None of the athletes' names is longer than 15 characters and that their scores will be within the normal scoring ranges for professional heptathletes.
+- and that their scores will be within the normal scoring ranges for professional heptathletes.